 Adrienne Barrows is a proud Portland native.
 She studied architecture at the University of Oregon, and furniture design in DIS in Copenhagen, and has proceeded to work in the architecture and design field around the Northwest.
 With specific experience in retail design, brand narrative, residential and commercial design, Adrienne loves having the opportunity to connect with clients and craft unique solutions for their specific needs.
 Adrienne has also remained connected to students and aspiring designers, guest lecturing at CCC about creative thinking, and having mentored with the ACD program.
 In her free time she enjoys maintaining her garden, tinkering at her husband’s shop, and being outside as much as possible.

-Joe Mendonca has been designing and coding websites for the past seventeen years.
+Joe Mendonca has been designing and coding websites for the past twenty-one years.
 His career began in 1999 as the web developer for the State of Oregon Emergency Medical Systems & Services.
 Since then, he has served as a web developer for almost a dozen design and marketing agencies. ¶ Since 2013, Joe has led or been down in the weeds of all digital work at The Felt Hat.
 These include AIA Seattle, Center for Architecture & Design, lumber room, Design in Public, Labworks USA, TCM and TCM Motorsports, Visage Eyewear, Olie Jolstad & Associates, David Evans Associates, Hip Hemp and more. ¶ Prior to joining the Felt Hat, his work has ranged from Portland State University, Columbia River Inter-Tribal Fish Commission, UFC fighter Randy Couture, Warped Tour, a number of BBC Radio staff members, MySpace UK marketing staff, MTV UK video hosts, fashion brands, music festivals, industrial engineers, health practitioners, and hundreds of honest businesses.
 He has worked in branding and apparel design, including t-shirt lines in Zumiez, skateboard designs.
 His personal art has been represented nationally in publications such as Copper Press Magazine and Rockpile. ¶ To date, he has launched over 360 websites.
-He manages logistics for SEO, social media, email news, and has managed hundreds of websites. ¶ Joe is the father of an eight-year-old skateboarder, and two-year-old girl.
+He manages logistics for SEO, social media, email news, and has managed hundreds of websites. ¶ Joe is the father of a ten-year-old skateboarder, and four-year-old girl.
 He is a nature explorer, artist, and actively writes and records music.